MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-classification.md

 ## How automatic or recommended labels are applied

-- Automatic classification applies to Word, Excel, and PowerPoint when you save documents, and apply to Outlook when emails are sent.
+- Automatic classification applies to Word, Excel, and PowerPoint when you save documents, and apply to Outlook when you send emails.

     You cannot use automatic classification for documents and emails that were previously manually labeled, or previously automatically labeled with a higher classification.